-- Email us on firstname.lastname@example.org or text us on 07722826935 with an email address and then we can send you a form to apply to adopt.
+- Email us on email@example.com with an email address and then we can send you a form to apply to adopt.

 - If you are giving up a cat/s then please read about us on here and feel free to phone if you want to on 07722826935.
 But if you are adopting please email rather than phone, as we are finding we do not have enough time to explain every line of the adoption process that you can read on this website, we are very limited on phone cover due to so many people wanting a cat.
 If you do not get a reply by email within 24 hours please email or text us.
 Always bare in mind that everyone is an unpaid volunteer and they may be at work or minding family or at medical appointments as noone is a fulltime volunteer.
 So if we are not able to answer the phone, do leave us a message and someone will call you back.

 - When you email back our form, on which you can describe what you are looking for in a cat and what you can offer a cat, your lifestyle, etc. then current cats available can be matched to your form.

-- If your form matches a cat, you can then reserve the cat subject to home-check or subject to our team being happy you are a match.
-This match is subjective and is at the discretion of our volunteers, usually Richard as he is the volunteer Rescue Manager.
+- If your form matches a cat, you can then reserve the cat subject to vet-check or other checks and subject to our team being happy you are a match.
+This match is subjective and is at the discretion of our volunteers.
 We want the best thing for the cat and a happy cat and a forever adopter.

 How does reservation fee work?

 If you reserve a cat, it is only held for a short period of time for you (never ever more than 2 weeks – so please DO NOT APPLY FOR A CAT IF YOU ARE GOING AWAY OR MOVING HOME – THE CAT WILL PROBABLY BE HOMED BY THE TIME YOU ARE READY TO APPLY, APPLY ONCE READY TO ADOPT.
 It is only held for longer than that if the cat is not well or the rescue feels is not ready to be homed yet (it could be recovering from spay or dental, etc).
-The reservation fee is £50 and is paid via the Friends and Family option to our paypal account email@example.com
+The reservation fee is £50 and is paid via the Friends and Family option to our paypal account firstname.lastname@example.org

 Is a reservation fee refunded?

-This is NOT refunded if you just change your mind and then do not want to adopt the cat within 2 weeks.
+This is NOT refunded if you just change your mind and then do not want to adopt the cat by the agreed adoption date.
 So please be sure you want to adopt a cat before you pay reservation fee.

 Why won’t you hold a reserved cat for more than 2 weeks as a max period of time?

 If that cat is ready to be rehomed, vet treated and deemed ready – it is in the best interests of the cat to start it’s new future.
-Not to be held at rescue or in foster for many weeks longer than is needed.
+Not to be held in foster for many weeks longer than is needed.